FusionAuth/fusionauth-site/site/_posts/2021-09-14-maila-networks-fusionauth.md

 **Jean Rousseau:** The authentication, logging and searching problems that we had.

+> We're running [FusionAuth] on a OpenStack cluster...

 **Dan:** What kind of searching do you find FusionAuth to be helpful for?
 Can you give an example?

-**Jean Rousseau:** When we had different servers, we had to go through login logs in different servers.
+**Jean Rousseau:** When we had different servers, we had to go through logs in different servers.
 That was time consuming.

 **Dan:** How were you solving these problems before FusionAuth?